madetech/handbook/roles/lead_delivery_manager.md

 # Lead Delivery Manager

-Successfully leading complex digital projects to make sure that our clients have great experiences and achieve brilliant outcomes, and our teams deliver to their full potential
+Successfully leading complex digital projects to make sure that our clients have great experiences and achieve brilliant outcomes, and our teams deliver to their full potential.

 ## Your role at Made Tech